It has been some time now since Google in December of 2013, moved away from PR or PageRank as an identifiable SEO metric.

 New Ways Of Discovering Your Page Rank [sic]

-With the new ways of calculating the value or authority of a website working just as well, Google have not been able to kill SEO just yet.
+With the new ways of calculating the value or authority of a website working just as well, Google has not been able to kill SEO just yet.
 PR is now out of sight but is still alive and very important when it comes to the search results and where you fit in.
 SEO is not dead, just more difficult to do than once it used to be.
 You only need to take a close look at the knowable metrics behind top ranking websites today, to understand what this exactly means.

-If you are in need of an SEO expert to independently look at your site or your competitors site(s), then it may be time we spoke.
+If you are in need of an SEO expert to independently look at your site or your competitor’s site(s), then it may be time we spoke.
 With the right tools and understanding the whole process of what is working today and is going to continue to work with SEO, formulating an effective SEO strategy is still the best way to be getting your message out there, to your target audience.